reza-pishva/3-HotParts-Php-Laravel/README.md

 ![Education management system](enterexit23.png)

-By clicking [here](https://reza-pishva.github.io/3-HotParts-Php-Laravel/) you can see some descriptions related to the project
+By clicking [here](https://reza-pishva.github.io/3-HotParts-Php-Laravel/) you can see some descriptions in relation to the project